Dan Evans (tennis): 2017: Australian Open fourth round, Top 50, failed drug test, ban

 January saw Evans beat 8th ranked Dominic Thiem at Sydney Apia International before winning the semi-final to meet Gilles Müller in Evans' first ATP Tour final.
 He was the first English born player to reach a singles final there in more than 11 years (Tim Henman being the last in 2006) but lost the match in straight sets.

 The following week, Evans beat seventh-seed Marin Čilić in the second round of the Australian Open.
 Evans progressed to the fourth round with a straight sets win over Bernard Tomic, setting up a round-of-16 tie with Jo-Wilfried Tsonga (seeded 12th).
 While he lost the match in 4 sets, this was the furthest he had progressed in any Grand Slam event to date.

 Playing in the 2017 Davis Cup World Group first round against the Canada Davis Cup team, Evans beat Denis Shapovalov before losing to Vasek Pospisil, the Great Britain Davis Cup team progressing to the quarter-finals.

 Evans was banned from playing professional tennis due to testing positive for cocaine in April 2017.
 Evans claims that he took a relatively small amount of cocaine out of competition, but that some permitted medication he was taking was then 'contaminated' by the cocaine because he accidentally put the leftover cocaine in the pocket of his washbag, thus testing positive in-competition.
 Evans was eligible to return to the professional circuit on 24 April 2018, having completed a one-year ban.

-2018: Return to tennis
+2018: Return from suspension

 Evans returned from his drugs ban on 28 April 2018, having only started training again two months earlier, defeating compatriot Edward Corrie in the first round of qualifying in an ATP Challenger Tour event in Glasgow.
 He subsequently defeated Sam Barry to qualify for the main draw of the tournament, but lost in the first round to Lucas Miedler.

 Evans was not awarded a wildcard for the 2018 Wimbledon Championships.
 However, following victories in two pre-qualifying matches, Evans secured a wildcard entry to the main qualifying event.